What is Service-Learning?

 GET INVOLVED:Co-Curricular Resources/Events

 - United Way Ventura County: Interested in continuing to make a positive community impact?
 Volunteer today using the easy-to-search online network lists provided by United Way of Ventura County.
-You can either come visit our Volunter Kiosk, located in Ojai Hall, or FIND YOUR VOLUNTEER OPPORTUNITY HERE.
+You can either speak with the CCE's Community Engagement Ambassador, John Butzer or visit our Volunteer Kiosk, both are located in Ojai Hall lobby.
+You can also FIND YOUR VOLUNTEER OPPORTUNITY HERE.

 - SEED Grants are available to student clubs or organizations working to "grow" a social action project or program that wold benefit or create change on campus or in the community.
 SEED grants are available up to $500.
-For more information visit:
+CLICK HERE FOR MORE INFORMATION AND TO COMPLETE AN APPLICATION.

 Service Days are open to the students, staff & faculty.
-For more information about to get involved in our service days please contact, John Butzer, Community Engagement Ambassador at 805.437.3619.
+For more information about to get involved in the CCE's service days please contact, John Butzer, Community Engagement Ambassador at 805.437.3619.